-When Indiana Jones risked life and limb in his search for the Holy Grail, women around the world collectively high-fived each other (at least mentally) and shouted ‘Now he knows how we feel’, although in our case the Holy Grail is not a chalice – it’s the elusive G-Spot.
+When Indiana Jones risked life and limb in his search for the Holy Grail, people with vulvas around the world collectively high-fived each other (at least mentally) and shouted ‘Now he knows how we feel’, although in our case the Holy Grail is not a chalice – it’s the elusive G-spot.

 The G-Spot is an area inside the vagina which, when stimulated, can produce an intense orgasm.
-But if most women don’t know how to find it, how do our partners stand a chance?
-A lot of women and probably a good deal of men will have searched ‘Where is the G-Spot’ online, but there is no substitute for hands-on learning.
+But if most of us don’t know how to find it, how do our partners stand a chance?
+A lot of us will have searched ‘Where is the G-Spot’ online, but there is no substitute for hands-on learning.

 Ok, so you want to find your G-Spot but you’re not sure how to start.
 No problem.
 Make sure you’re relaxed, and not about to be disturbed.
 Lie on your back, and get comfortable, and then slide your finger/s inside your vagina, with your palm upwards.
 The G-Spot is usually found on the front wall of the vagina, so by making a ‘come hither’ gesture with your finger you should, in theory, be able to feel it.